 Maryland WOCN Membership

-Participation in Maryland WOCN is open to women with professional experience in victim services and to women from the community who are interested in promoting improvement of services and assistance to victims of sexual violence.
+Participation in the Maryland Women of Color Network (WOCN) is open to women with professional experience in victim services, as well as women from the community who are passionate about improving services and support for survivors of sexual violence.

 Join The Maryland Women of Color Network